 Learning how to eat gluten free isn't difficult, especially when you have delicious foods for your gluten free meal plan.
 Here are more of my favorite gluten free diet recipes.

-Learning how to eat gluten free when you're away from home requires PLANNING.
+Learning to eat gluten free when you're away from home requires PLANNING.

 *Here are my top articles on safe gluten free restaurant dining.

-- tamari sauce - If you're going to be eating Asian food, this is a must!
-It's important to make sure that there isn't any soy sauce in the dish because it contains gluten.
-Bring along some tamari so you can experience the soy sauce flavor without risk.
+- tamari sauce - If you're eating Asian food, this is a must!
+It's important to ensure that there isn't any soy sauce in the dish because it contains gluten.
+Bring along some tamari to experience the soy sauce flavor without risk.